-Ten years of work history on any resume is plenty.
-Your flight attendant resume should have no gaps in employment unless there were particular circumstances that you can note.
+Ten to fifteen years of work history on any resume is plenty.
+Therefore, your flight attendant resume should have no gaps in employment unless there were particular circumstances that you can note.

-If you are just starting in the workforce and you don’t have a ten-year work history, they will be able to tell by your education section, and that will not be a problem.
+If you are starting in the workforce and don’t have a ten-year work history, they will be able to tell by your education section, which will not be a problem.

 Harness Your Existing Skills

 What sets your resume apart from the competition?
 A well-written flight attendant resume.
-Just because you never had a customer service job, it doesn’t mean you didn’t work in customer service.
+Just because you never had a customer service job doesn’t mean you didn’t work in customer service.

-Here’s an example, if you are a teacher, maybe you are thinking, I didn’t work in a customer service position I teach children.
-You do work in customer service, and your customers are your students!
-Being a flight attendant is like being a teacher.
+Here’s an example: if you are a teacher, maybe you think I didn’t work in a customer service position; I teach children.
+But, you do work in customer service, and your customers are your students!
+So, being a flight attendant is like being a teacher.